cell-5/one-click-hugo-cms/site/content/_index.md

   - heading: "Process"
     moreLink: "/process"
     text: >
-      At a high level an engagement with us follows a simple 4 step process:
+      We are always open to discuss better ways of working.
+We try to keep the balance right between having a light process that empowers people, and having enough process to stay organized.

+      If you have feedback on our process we would really enjoy discussing it.

     additionalCss: "c-white"
     details:
       - name: Establish Fit & Agree Mission
         id: process-1
-        contents:
-          - type: "header"
-            content: >
+        text: >
           Within the first conversation with a client we establish if there is a fit.
-Our goal is to answer three questions.
-          - type: "text"
-            content: >
-              Are we trying to build a product that delivers lasting value?
-          - type: "text"
-            content: >
-              Can we realistically deliver what is needed?
-          - type: "text"
-            content: >
-              Are we ready to execute?
       - name: Blend a Team
         id: process-2
-        contents:
-          - type: "text"
-            content: >
+        text: >
           The recipe for success always starts with the right team.
-          - type: "text"
-            content: >
-              The roles a team need vary based on the project, and on what skills our client brings to the table.
-          - type: "text"
-            content: >
-              Our people are mostly skilled adaptable generalists, each having their own specialities and strengths.
-We can deliver a good job across most aspects of the project.
-          - type: "text"
-            content: >
-              That said, it is important to make sure we have the right mix of business skills, technical skills and specialist skills to succeed.
-If we need to call in specialist expertise to deliver we will let you know.
       - name: Execute
         id: process-3
-        contents:
-          - type: "header"
-            content: >
+        text: >
           When we start to execute we like to empower and trust the team to mostly self-organize to maximize delivery.

-              That said we do stick to these common practises:
-          - type: "text"
-            content: >
-              Get something delivered and released early and often. ( Devops inspired )
-          - type: "text"
-            content: >
-              Have a single project heart-beat meeting, either weekly or fortnighthly. ( XP inspired )
-          - type: "text"
-            content: >
-              Have a single team communication channel for the remote team.
-          - type: "text"
-            content: >
-              Have a single project board to track progress, blockers and priotization.
-          - type: "text"
-            content: >
-              Focus on finishing things, by limiting work in progress. ( kanban inspired )
-          - type: "text"
-            content: >
-              Most important of all, to keep asking the team what is working, listening to their answers and adapting accordingly!
       - name: Amplify
         id: process-4
-        contents:
-          - type: "header"
-            content: >
-              Within the first conversation with a client we   establish if there is a fit.
-Our goal is to answer three questions.
-          - type: "text"
-            content: >
-              Are we trying to build a product that delivers lasting value?
-          - type: "text"
-            content: >
-              Can we realistically deliver what is needed?
-          - type: "text"
-            content: >
+        text: >
-              Are we ready to execute?
+          Delivery is not done when the product is launched.
+It is done when value is created and maximized.
     imageUrl: "/img/SVG/process.svg"

   - heading: "Tools & Techniques"